-Many people have heard of squatters, but there are additionally people known as serial squatters.
+While many people have heard of squatters, there are people known as serial squatters.

 This term recently came to light in the recent Netflix Series, Worst Roommate Ever, which is a true crime documentary series.
 This series featured stories of people who became victims of a serial squatter.